sethgis/Wind-Erosion-Modelling/source/Service/Forest Canopy Density.rst

     :alt: service schema
     :figclass: align-center

-    Area of interest pre-filled in TroFMIS
+    Populated Area of interest in TroFMIS

 To understand the product, the user has been provided with product description, statistics and additional functionalities as highlighted in the figure below.